lizmat/raku-all-modules/raydiak/Image-PNG-Portable/README.md

 Sets the color of a pixel in the image.

+### .get(UInt $x, UInt $y)

+Gets the color of a pixel in the image as a 3-element array of channel values.

 ### .write($file)

 Writes the contents of the image to the specified file.

 ## BUGS

 None known.
-Please report any other bugs at https://github.com/raydiak/Image-PNG-Portable/issues or to raydiak@cyberuniverses.com .
+Please report bugs at https://github.com/raydiak/Image-PNG-Portable/issues or to raydiak@cyberuniverses.com .